 Postdoctoral advanced geriatrics fellowship

-The VA Eastern Colorado Health Care System and the Eastern Colorado GRECC offer a two-year Advanced Geriatrics Fellowship.
+The VA Eastern Colorado Healthcare System and the Eastern Colorado GRECC offer a 2-year Advanced Geriatrics Fellowship.
 This fully accredited program is designed to prepare leaders for careers in aging-related geriatric/gerontology research.

 - Eligible non-physician candidates include individuals with advanced degrees in audiology, dentistry, nursing, optometry, pharmacy, physical therapy, occupational therapy, podiatry, psychology and speech pathology.